Piotr1215/aicmdtools/README.md

 ## Usage

-To use GoAI, simply run the following command:
+To use AICmdTools, simply run the following command:

     aicmdtools "<your_input_here>"